Some cities repel rain, while others attract it, study finds

 For a city to influence the weather, Niyogi says, it must have a diameter of 25 kilometers, about 15 miles across.
 He said about half of the cities in the United States meet these criteria.

-While those factors are understood, Niyogi and a team of researchers wanted to look closer at another, less researched aspect: the shape of the city itself.
+While those factors are understood, Niyogi and a team of researchers wanted to look at another, less researched aspect: the city’s shape.

 How a city’s shape influences the rain

 Similar research into the effect a city’s shape can have on weather has been done in the past, but they looked more at the wind.
-Niyogi wanted to look closer at the impact the city’s shape had on rainfall.
+Niyogi wanted to look closer at the city’s shape’s impact on rainfall.

 The team categorized cities into three different shapes: